martaver/ShouldBe/README.md

 	Types [null,Int32], Item Left.Items[0].OrderId != Right.Items[0].OrderId, Values ((null),1143848580)
 	End Differences (Maximum of 100 differences shown).

-It's easy to underestimate how powerful this is - using ShouldBe we can save ourselves 5 cycles of fix/rebuild/rerun to fix the same set of errors.
+It's easy to underestimate how powerful this is - using ShouldBe we can save ourselves many cycles of fix/rebuild/rerun to fix the same set of errors.

 # How it works